 In Florida, Motorcyclists are subject to the same speed restrictions as other vehicles.
 All motorcyclists are required to drive at a speed that is reasonable and prudent.
 Fla.
 Stat. § 316.183.

-Our Tallahassee personal injury attorney has the experience and skill necessary to fight for maximum compensation.
+Our Tallahassee motorcycle accident attorney has the experience and skill necessary to fight for maximum compensation.
 We believe that if you have sustained an injury due to another person's recklessness, you deserve compensation to help with medical costs.

 To find out more about how we can assist you, contact us today at (850) 629-7226.
 The sooner we start work on your case, the better!